-The Athletic Training Program at the University of California, Santa Cruz strives to provide every student-athlete patient with the most comprehensive, highest quality individual sports medicine health care available in a professional, efficient, and compassionate manner.
+The Athletic Training Program at the University of California, Santa Cruz strives to provide every NCAA student-athlete patient with the most comprehensive, reasonable sports medicine health care available in a professional, efficient, and compassionate manner.

 A diversified program of prevention, evaluation, treatment, and rehabilitation will assure a positive healthy recovery experience, improved quality of life, a safe return to full athletic participation, and continued athletic success.
 This will be accomplished by: